Indoqa/logspace/demo.md

 You can stop and restart the demo and continue to work with your collected data as long as your temp directory is not cleared.<br/>
 You can also collect *Events* from other *Agents*, provided you configure them appropriately.

-You are free to inspect the configuration and modify it, but keep in mind that logspace will rewrite the configuration files with every start.<br/>
+You are free to inspect the configuration and modify it, but keep in mind that Logspace will rewrite the configuration files with every start.<br/>

-If you want to get rid of the collected data just stop logspace and delete the directory **logspace-demo**.
+If you want to get rid of the collected data just stop Logspace and delete the directory **logspace-demo**.